 A parliamentary report of 1777 recorded parish workhouses in operation at Seven Oakes (with accommodation for up to 80 inmates), Brasted (12), Chevening (20), Chiddingstone (30), Cowden (24), Eaton Bridge [Edenbridge] (40), Halsted (6), Kemsing (13), Otford (20), Sundrish [Sundridge] (40), and Westerham (50).

-Sevenoaks had a parish workhouse on St John's Hill.
+Sevenoaks had a parish workhouse on St John's Hill, at its junction with Camden Road.
 Chiddingstone's workhouse was located at Somerden Green.

 Sevenoaks Poor Law Union officially came into existence on 14th April 1835.
 Its operation was overseen by an elected Board of Guardians, 19 in number, representing its 10 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

 County of Kent:

 Brasted (2), Chevening (2), Halstead, Kemsing, Otford, Seal (2), Sevenoaks (4), Shoreham (2), Sundridge (2), Westerham (2).